 Size of plants and shops significantly determine their TFP in all five sectors.
 For instance, small manufacturing plants with less than 10 workers have TFP 0.4% lower than the bigger plants, while small shops in trade sector with less than 10 workers have TFP 0.3% lower than bigger shops on average.
-Small shops' disadvantages are spread among other three services sector with 0.7-0.8% lower TFP of small shops on average.
-Another indicator of how size matters is whether a company is listed in the Stock Market.
+This curse of small shops is spread among other three services sector with 0.7-0.8% lower TFP of small shops than bigger shops on average.
+Another indicator of how size matters is D_Listed variable, equal to one if such company is listed in the Stock Market and zero otherwise.
 Listed companies in all five sectors have higher TFP than non-listed firms.
 They perform 0.5% better in manufacturing sector and 1.6%, 1.2% and 1% better in trade, real estate and other services sector.
 Moreover, shops in services sector with only single branch have TFP around 1% lower than other shops on average.